-Dr. Andrea Ault-Brutus, Dr. Dharma Cortés, and Dr. Benjamin Cook will share their experiences in utilizing qualitative methods in previous healthcare disparities projects and provide practical guidelines for conducting qualitative research studies, from framing a problem to interpreting the results.
-Dr. Cook will begin with an overview of the use of qualitative studies in disparities research and provide an example of how semi-structured interviews and focus groups were used to elicit state health agency official input into the development of a mental health care disparities index.
-Dr. Cortés will describe a number of qualitative research techniques and common pitfalls to conducting qualitative research, providing an overview of focus groups, ethnographic study, interviews, recruitment, and analysis.
-She will use examples from her work in Puerto Rico assessing the relationships between neighborhood characteristics and mental health.
-Dr. Andrea Ault will discuss her experience conducting and analyzing semi-structured interviews and focus groups assessing how integrated care in a community health center setting improved access to mental health care for patients of color.
+Dr. Andrea Ault-Brutus, Dr. Dharma Cortés, and Dr. Benjamin Cook shared their experiences in utilizing qualitative methods in previous healthcare disparities projects and provide practical guidelines for conducting qualitative research studies, from framing a problem to interpreting the results.
+Dr. Cook began with an overview of the use of qualitative studies in disparities research and provide an example of how semi-structured interviews and focus groups were used to elicit state health agency official input into the development of a mental health care disparities index.
+Dr. Cortés described a number of qualitative research techniques and common pitfalls to conducting qualitative research, providing an overview of focus groups, ethnographic study, interviews, recruitment, and analysis.
+She used examples from her work in Puerto Rico assessing the relationships between neighborhood characteristics and mental health.
+Dr. Andrea Ault discussed her experience conducting and analyzing semi-structured interviews and focus groups assessing how integrated care in a community health center setting improved access to mental health care for patients of color.